jblotus/explosivewebsprogramming/source/_posts/2011-10-09-per-route-response-caching-in-lithium-php.md

 <p>
   We then try to read the response from cache based upon the given key.
 If we find it then that becomes the <code>$response</code> object.
-If we don&#8217;t, the <code>$response</code> object is captured from the filter chain and stored in cache.
+If we don't, the <code>$response</code> object is captured from the filter chain and stored in cache.
 Finally you must return the <code>$response</code> object.
 </p>